HengyueLi/simple-dictionary/README_ENG.md

 ```

 ## install the script
-To keep every as simply as possible, everything is in a single `Python` script: `sd.py`.
-You can download it as use it directly.
+~~To keep every as simply as possible, everything is in a single `Python` script: `sd.py`.
+You can download it as use it directly~~.
 Compiling to `bin` file is also under consideration.

 # Usage